A ketogenic diet is known for being a high-fat low-carb diet, where ketone bodies are produced in the liver and used as a fuel source.

 Quantities of carbohydrates you eat are your choice depending on the type of diet you are on.
 Low carb at the end of the day is your carb intake reduced.

-Amounts can vary enormously with the number of carbs eaten per day.
-Ranging from 0 to 100 grams of carbs, people have different opinions and follow various guidelines.
+Amounts can vary enormously with the number of total carbs eaten per day.
+Ranging from 0 to 100 grams of net carbs, people have different opinions and follow various guidelines.

 Although, a ketogenic diet has low carbohydrates it also has significantly lower protein levels.
 Altogether blood levels of ketones are notable increased overall.